 Melissa Conrad Stöppler, MD, is a U.S. board-certified Anatomic Pathologist with subspecialty training in the fields of Experimental and Molecular Pathology.
 Dr. Stöppler's educational background includes a BA with Highest Distinction from the University of Virginia and an MD from the University of North Carolina.
 She completed residency training in Anatomic Pathology at Georgetown University followed by subspecialty fellowship training in molecular diagnostics and experimental pathology.

 Keloids can be considered to be "scars that don't know when to stop."
 A keloid, sometimes referred to as a keloid scar, is a tough heaped-up scar that rises quite abruptly above the rest of the skin.
 It usually has a smooth top and a pink or purple color.
 Keloids are irregularly shaped and tend to enlarge progressively.
-Unlike scars, keloids do not subside over time.
+Unlike scars, keloids do not regress over time.

 What is the difference between a keloid and a hypertrophic scar?